Why CEOs Never Talked About Abortion—Until Now: The Broadsheet

 ALSO IN THE HEADLINES

 • Skills to pay the bills.
 Speaking at Fortune’s CEO Initiative in Manhattan last night, IBM chief Ginni Rometty said she believes that “so much of the division in our country and other countries” comes down to skills—and specifically to who does and does not have the right skills to participate in the digital economy.
 She went on to talk about a program IBM started seven years ago to train disadvantaged youth for technology jobs.
 Since then the effort has served 125,000 students and roughly 500 other companies have joined in.
+Fortune

 • Hudson’s Bay bid.
 Helena Foulkes’s Hudson’s Bay Company turnaround effort could be gearing up for a drastic turn: taking the company private.
 Chairman Richard Baker is leading investors in a $1.31 billion bid.
+Bloomberg

 • Right on Target.
 In the battle for talent amid low unemployment, Target is improving its parental leave benefits.
 Employees now get 20 days of subsidized child or elder care and increased reimbursement on adoption and surrogacy fees.
+Bloomberg

 • Vatican II (genders).
 The Vatican released a document called “Male and Female He Created Them” in which it says that gender as chosen and not dictated by biology is a “confused concept of freedom” that can “annihilate nature.”
 The document is meant for Catholic educators, and was condemned by LGBT advocates.
+Washington Post

 MOVERS AND SHAKERS: The Bank of Japan named Mikari Kashima as its head of media relations—the first woman in the job.
 Marqeta hired Barbie Brewer as chief people officer.